How To Do A DIY Aromatherapy Facial Massage

 This means eating right, taking exercise, having a proper cleansing and moisturising routine, and, when possible, enjoying an aromatherapy facial massage.

-Massage is good for the face, as it enhances the regeneration of skin cells.
+Massage is good for the face because it enhances the regeneration of skin cells.
 As we age, our cells don’t renew as quickly, but by having a facial every 28 days you can stimulate this process and kick-start the cycle of renewal.